 Now, the Scoping Report is being written.
 This document collects all the comments we recieved during the scoping period from industry, other agencies, and members of the public, as well the Planning Issues and Management Concerns we compiled in the Field Office.
 In the Scoping Report, we will explain how we will answer the questions raised by each comment, issue, or concern.

-Although the official scoping comment period is closed, we always welcome substantive .
+Although the official scoping comment period is closed, we always welcome substantive comments and suggestions.

 The Carlsbad Field Office is also completing the Analysis of Management Situation (AMS), which will evaluate current management of BLM lands and identify opportunities for improvement.
 Both the Scoping Report and the AMS will be available for public review on the Carlsbad Field Office Website, or by mail, if requested.
-The public will have another formal opportunity to comment on the RMP when the Carlsbad Field Office publishes the Draft Resource Management Plan/Environmental Impact Statement in the Spring of 2012.
+The public will have another formal opportunity to comment on the RMP when the Carlsbad Field Office publishes the Draft Resource Management Plan/Environmental Impact Statement the first quarter of 2015.

 To be kept up-to-date on all important developments during the RMP revision process, request to be added to the RMP Mailing List.